samsappenfield1/conduit/README.md

 php artisan serve
 ```

-Visit `http://localhost:8000/admin` and sign in with the test user above — you'll land straight on the Accounts list.
+Visit `http://localhost:8000/admin` and sign in with the test user above.
+You'll land straight on the Accounts list.